AvizNetworks/opbnos-api/docs/opbinterface.md

 ```

 **Initialize client**
 <p>Use the appropriate JSON file that corresponds to the targetted device name.
-This JSON file should contain request body parameters corresponding to any potential configuration/post requests.
+This JSON file should contain request body parameters corresponding to any potential configuration/post requests.</p>

 ```py
 node = opbapi.connect_to('SN2010')
 ```

 <strong>Configure OPB Interfaces</strong>
-<p>The API configInterfaceNPB() requires parameters that will serve as the request body.
+<p>The API configInterfaceNPB() requires parameters that will serve as the request body.</p>
 ```py
 node.configInterfaceNPB(intf_name="Ethernet16_1", igr_vlan="1000")
 ```
-<p> The below table is a list of attributes that can be considered by clients as parameters for the OPB interface API:
+<p> The below table is a list of attributes that can be considered by clients as parameters for the OPB interface API:</p>
-<p> Nvidia
+<p> Nvidia</p>
 <table>
   <thead>
     <tr>